grol-io/grol/README.md

 - [ ] fix up == and != in 3 places (int, string and default)

-- [ ] change int to ... float? number? or add float or big int?
+- [ ] change int to ... float? number? or rather add float/double (maybe also or big int?...)

 - [ ] use + for concat of arrays and merging of maps